derbroti/VOXEL/README.md

 ## Requirements

-We built and tested the (client and server) implementations on Ubuntu 20.04.3 (Focal Fossa) system.
+We built and tested the (client and server) implementations on an Ubuntu 20.04.3 (Focal Fossa) system.
 The implementations should work, in principle, on other Linux distributions, albeit some minor modifications may be required.

 ### System requirements